-Koensrust Sea Farm is a beautiful seaside private getaway rich in wildlife and scenery along the south cape coast just 3,5 hours from Cape Town.
-It offers accommodation in 4 rustic self-catering options spread across the farm, each with its own...
+Koensrust Sea Farm is a beautiful self catering seaside getaway rich in wildlife and scenery near Vermaaklikheid along the south cape coast just 3,5 hours from Cape Town.
+It offers accommodation in 4 rustic self-catering options spread across the farm, ea

-The Beach Shack is a small simple fisherman's holiday cottage situated right on the beach on a coastal farm on the South Cape Coast.
-It is about 3,5 hours away from Cape Town and lies halfway between Witsands and Stilbay.
+The Beach Shack offers "on the beach" self catering accommodation in Vermaalklikheid, in the Garden Route.
+The Beach Shack (sleeps 8) is a small simple fisherman's holiday cottage on a coastal farm on the South Cape Coast.
+It is about 3,5 hours away from

-This gracious 3-bedroomed self catering home is situated on the Northern bank of the Breede River at Port Beaufort.
+Witsand Cottage offers self catering accommodation in Witsand in the Garden Route.
+This gracious 3-bedroomed home (sleeps 6) is situated on the Northern bank of the Breede River at Port Beaufort.
 It is 1km upstream from the mouth at Witsand.
+The Breede Ri

 Tides offers three self catering cottages and one Boathouse all are right on the banks of the river and have stunning views, verandahs and braai areas.
 Bedrooms have Queen size beds, 100% cotton linen.
 Kitchens are fully equipped.